CTI-PROFILE-MEX · DATA: 2024-2025 · UPDATED: Q2 2026

 🔗

-The TCS maintains offices in Mexico City and Monterrey.
+The TCS maintains offices in Mexico City, Monterrey, and Guadalajara.
 Mexico is a CanExport SME eligible market.
 The TCS Mexico mandate covers automotive, agri-food, mining, financial services, and infrastructure sectors.
 The TCS also provides CUSMA rules-of-origin guidance for Canadian exporters selling into Mexico through US-integrated supply chains.

 Canadian buyers purchasing from Mexican-based manufacturers must verify CUSMA content compliance.
 US customs enforcement is actively scrutinizing Mexican facilities with Chinese ownership or Chinese-sourced components that claim CUSMA tariff preferences.
 Non-compliant goods may face US Section 301 tariffs (up to 100% for EVs) even when transshipped through Canada or produced in Mexico.